The text fields at the top of a list of wraps allow you to filter the list using many different conditions, using the syntax described here.

 On top of many columns in the list is a text field where you can enter a filter for the column.

-If a cell does not have a filter field, it is either unnamed or contains a MyWraps2() result.
+If a cell does not have a filter field, it may be either unnamed or contains a MyWraps2() result.
 Neither of these cell types is searchable.
-If you want to filter the list on a cell that doesn’t have a filter field, you need to give the cell a name.
+If you want to filter the list on a cell that doesn’t have a filter field, you need to name the cell in the wrap template.

 The possible operators that you can use as column filters are: